How can you act as an ally to intersex people? This page contains introductory information and video resources.

 In YOUth & I, intersex youth tell their own stories, how they want to and in their own way.
 YOUth & I is an Australian publication created and edited by Steph Lum, and supported by the ACT Capital of Equality grants program.
 Download a free copy.

-Browse all articles by category
+Browse all articles on this site by category